PedroEscudero/log-parser/README.md

  ```
 read method reads the log and persits data in Log model.

-tail method reads the log, persits data in Log model, and also keep listing the log file for adding new registres to the database.
+tail method reads the log, persits data in Log model, and also keep listing the log file for adding new registres into the database.

 You can see the results of the log parser in the root of the project accessing thought web.
 For example in local, after bundle exec rails s -b 0.0.0.0, you can see the list of logs recovered in http://localhost:3000 (notice that if you have more vagrant boxes up maybe the port can be different).

 You can access to the console and do queries directly to the model.
 The UUID is the unique primary key of the model/table.
 In each row is integrated all the revelant information about each UUID taked from the log file.
 The structure of Log model is:
  ```
-Log(uuid: string, message: string, ip: string, url: string, result: string, parameters: string, method: string, time: datetime,
+Log(uuid: string, message: string, ip: string, url: string, result: string, parameters: string, method: string,
-warning: string, error: string, created_at: datetime, updated_at: datetime)
+time: datetime, warning: string, error: string, created_at: datetime, updated_at: datetime)
  ```

 ## Testing